 Again, similar to the previous template I can adjust the structure for different screen sizes.

 Step 5: Check how the template looks with each of your posts

-Finally, you can also choose which recipe you view on your template so you can see if it fits them all.
+Finally, you can also choose which recipe you view on your template to see if it fits them all.
 Use the drop-down menu at the top of the page to toggle between the posts.

 Once you are ready you can check your template out on the front-end.

 And just like that, I have a template for my recipes.
-Now when I create a brand new recipe it will immediately follow the template structure.
+When I create a brand new recipe it will immediately follow the template structure.